Back to Louisiana

 • Adds a new section (R.S.
 24:525(C)(14)) that requires the state child ombudsman to conduct an annual review of how R.S.
 46:109 is implemented by relevant departments, focusing on compliance with reporting requirements and reviewing department procedures.

-• Inserts a new clause (F) in Section 1 of the bill, allowing the state child ombudsman to request access to records from these departments when needed for their review.
+• Inserts a new clause (F) in Section 1 of the bill, allowing the state child ombudsman to request access to records from the Department of Children and Family Services and the Louisiana Department of Health regarding changes in household circumstances or adjustments to public assistance benefits.

 • The exact details of R.S.
-46:109 and its implementation are not provided, so specifics about what is being reviewed are unclear.
+46:109 are not provided, so it's unclear what specific laws or regulations will be reviewed.

-• Adds a requirement for a hearing held according to Children's Code Article 624 before taking specific actions.
+• Adds that a hearing must be held according to Children's Code Article 624 before making certain decisions.

 • Removes the word 'Services' from the text.

-• The amendment does not provide details about what specific actions require a hearing or how the removal of 'Services' affects the overall meaning of the bill.
+• The amendment does not provide details on what specific public assistance benefits are affected or how the removal of 'Services' impacts the overall meaning.

 Bill History